Buganda

-In literature and common discourse, Buganda is often referred to as Central Uganda.

 Geography and environment

 Ganda villages, sometimes as large as forty to fifty homes, were generally located on hillsides, leaving hilltops and swampy lowlands uninhabited, to be used for crops or pastures.
 Early Ganda villages surrounded the home of a chief or headman, which provided a common meeting ground for members of the village.
 The chief collected tribute from his subjects, provided tribute to the Kabaka, who was the ruler of the kingdom, distributed resources among his subjects, maintained order, and reinforced social solidarity through his decision-making skills.
 During the late 19th century, Ganda villages became more dispersed as the role of the chiefs diminished in response to political turmoil, population migration, and occasional popular revolts.

-Districts

-Buganda currently is divided into 26 districts as of 2021.
-These are: